Vellikizhamai 13am Thethi: Production

 Rathan Mouli plays the male lead in the film.
 Telugu actress Shravya, who was a part of Love You Bangaram, was signed to play the lead actress.
 The film marks her Tamil debut and she portrays a ghost in the film.
 Suza Kumar, who starred alongside Rathan Mouli in, was cast to play the second actress and appears post-interval.
 Raandilya, who played a role in Vanmam, portrayed a ghost in the film.
-In September of 2015, the film reached the post-production phase.
+In September 2015, the film reached the post-production phase.